Good to know

 In the year 2016, both classic models, as well as never-before-seen Adidas creations, made an appearance in a much-awaited event called the Adidas Spezial exhibition.
 Featuring over 600 pairs of Adidas’ rare and favored works, this collection did not forget to include a 1980’s silhouette originally and exclusively released in Japan popularly known as the 350.

 Dubbed as the “Adidas 350 SPZL”, this shoe kept its predecessor’s original design intact.
 It flaunted an off-white upper with black stripes and accents, as well as gold branding.
 This rendition, however, unlike its predecessor, was made of premium, full-grain leather.
 Released in March 2016, it was sold at 80 British Pounds and was only available at select European Adidas Originals retailers.

 Its overwhelming success was soon followed by the introduction of other colorways.
 Suede versions were also launched.
 These, however, same as the Spezial editions, were released in only a few locations.

 Fast forward to 2017, the German brand decided to launch this vintage sneaker once again.
 No longer part of the Spring/Summer Spezial Collection, it was simply called the “Adidas 350”.
 This edition, sold at $80, looks exactly the same as the 2016 Spezial versions but with a change in material.
 Crafted with a mix of leather and synthetic leather, still soft but no longer of top-grade quality, it was at last made available to a wider market.

-- The renowned three-stripes with razor edges can be seen on the shoe’s lateral and medial side.
+- The renowned three stripes with razor edges can be seen on the shoe’s lateral and medial sides.

-- In-shoe comfort is enhanced with the addition of synthetic lining, lightly padded collar and cushioned insole.
+- In-shoe comfort is enhanced with the addition of synthetic lining, a lightly padded collar, and cushioned insole.

 - The 350’s textured rubber sole with herringbone pattern offers ample traction and grip.